 A few thoughts regarding Sparring!
 Will be posting some dynamic footage later this evening of some light contact movement.
 Shout out to @coach_kavanagh for the quote I use within the video regarding "software upgrades" and the amazing team he's assembled over at @sbgireland. ...
 See MoreSee Less

-Sean TuckerI never thought of it that way, many thanks for your thoughts I'll defiantly go into sparing with a new mind set.12 months ago
+Sean TuckerI never thought of it that way, many thanks for your thoughts I'll defiantly go into sparing with a new mind set.1 year ago

 Putting in work with Roy and I'm very happy that he's still sharp and has full comprehension of the complex #alphapadwork language after close to a month out.
 Just shows that repetition is King!
 We're Using #alphapadwork as a weight loss application and so far we're 147kg down to 118kg with the target firmly set on 100kg. 💪

 Combination breakdown is as follows -

 1. Jab, Cross (body), Lead hook (head), Cross